MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

 If the check passes, the unbilled sales actual is given a not-to-exceed status of **Committed**.

-If the check fails, the unbilled sales actual is given a not-to-exceed status of **Failed** and the validation detail informs the user at which level the validation failed.
+If the check fails, the unbilled sales actual is given a not-to-exceed status of **Failed**.
+The validation detail informs the user at which level the validation failed.

 When the unbilled sales actual is considered non-chargeable or complimentary, if there is no not-to-exceed limit setup at any of the four levels, or if the actual being created is Cost, Retainer, Resourcing Unit, or Inter-organization Sales, the **Not-to-Exceed Status** and **Not-to-Exceed Validation Detail** fields must be set to **Not Applicable**.